carbon-design-system/carbon-charts/packages/svelte/README.md

 The required styles should be imported from `@carbon/charts-svelte/styles.css`.

+A release in the near future will move components to runes mode for Svelte 5 and beyond.
+As this would be a breaking change because event handlers will change to component properties, this version will be published with the distribution tag `next`.
+Please check <a href="https://www.npmjs.com/package/@carbon/charts-svelte?activeTab=versions">here</a> to see if a version for `latest` has been published.

 ### SvelteKit

 While this component library can be used with any build environments for Svelte,